oar-team/kameleon/docs/source/checkpoint.rst

     fe6db526b96b | setup/_clean_setup/_clean_2_update_repositories
     03a61dc909b8 | setup/_clean_setup/_clean_1_prepare_sshd

-You can relaunch the build from a precise checkpoint.
-If we want to resume the build from the step ``setup/configure_network/network_interfaces``, then we launch the build from the previous checkpoint.
+You can relaunch the build starting from a specific checkpoint.
+For instance, to resume the build from the ``setup/configure_network/network_interfaces`` step, we launch the build from the previous checkpoint.

 .. code-block:: bash
    :emphasize-lines: 1